Hosting an Event

 Orienteering USA encourages third-party organizations interested in holding orienteering events or multi-sport events that include orienteering to have their events sanctioned by our organization.
 We can provide course and event consultants to ensure that your orienteering meets the highest standards of quality and delivers a great experience for participants.

-Rogaine Events are sanctioned through the Orienteering USA Rogaine Committee.
-The Rogaine Commitee provides consultation on organizing the event, map making, and course design.
-The Rogaine Committee’s mission is to enable high-quality, fair, competitive, safe and enjoyable 24-hour navigation races.
+Rogaining Events are sanctioned through the Orienteering USA Rogaining Committee.
+The Rogaining Commitee provides consultation on organizing the event, map making, and course design.
+The Rogaining Committee’s mission is to enable high-quality, fair, competitive, safe and enjoyable 24-hour navigation races.

-The sanctioning packet for rogaines is the same as a national event (above).
+The sanctioning packet for rogaining events is the same as a national event (above).

 World Orienteering Day Event